cloudnativelabs/kube-router/docs/bgp.md

 ### Node Specific External BGP Peers

-Alternativley, each node can be configured with one or more node specific BGP peers.
+Alternatively, each node can be configured with one or more node specific BGP peers.
 Information regarding node specific BGP peer is read from node API object
 annotations:
 - `kube-router.io/peer.ips`